 If you’re a business owner, one of the best things you’ll learn how to do is make smart financial decisions.
 Keeping your finances healthy is going to be an essential part of keeping your business up and running.
 Not only up and running, but thriving, too!
-But just how you stay financially smart as a freelance creative copywriter and a business owner when you usually have various things to pay for and tough decisions to make?
+But just how you stay financially smart as a business owner when you usually have various things to pay for and tough decisions to make?

 As a business owner, it can be tempting to save all of the money you earn and put it back into your budget.
 However, you also need to allow room to pay yourself.
 It’s smart to put plenty of money back into your budget, of course, but you need to give yourself a reasonable payment without feeling guilty, too.
 Make sure you’re compensating yourself fairly while putting enough money back into your business budget!